CassandraHjo/Rsearch/README.md

 `Rsearch` is an R package designed for handling and analyzing targeted sequencing data.
 Many of its functions are based on the command-line based tool `VSEARCH`.
-By integrating `VSEARCH` into an R package, `Rsearch` provides significantly utility by making the software more accessible to a broad user base, particularly those who prefer or require an R-based workflow.
+By integrating `VSEARCH` into an R package, `Rsearch` provides significant utility by making the software more accessible to a broad user base, particularly those who prefer or require an R-based workflow.
 In addition to the `VSEARCH`-based functions, `Rsearch` includes additional tools to aid in microbiome data